nlart/Algorithm/Sorting Algorithm/Sorting Algorithm Doc/Quick sort.md

 	    quickSort(a, lo, j - 1);
 	    quickSort(a, j + 1, hi);
 	}

+	-------------	comparison:	--------------
+	The first implementation needn't do swap operation and the operation to scan the array is almost constant, so it's more efficient, i think. :)
 ## Code deduction
                     a[]
     Index:  0   1   2   3   4   5   6